johnwesleyquintero/sellsmart-hub/.wescore/README.md

 The Code Quality Framework provides a comprehensive solution for maintaining high standards in your codebase through automated checks and reporting.
 It's designed to be flexible enough to adapt to various project types while providing consistent quality enforcement.

 The framework automates essential code quality checks within your project, ensuring adherence to formatting standards, linting rules, type safety, and successful builds.
-It provides a unified script (`npm run cq`) to run these checks either sequentially or in parallel.
+It provides a unified script (`pnpm run cq`) to run these checks either sequentially or in parallel.
 The framework intelligently captures output from failed checks, categorizes errors based on configurable patterns, and presents a consolidated summary for easier debugging and resolution.

 ## Key Features